What is the English Exit Exam?

 When and where does the Exam take place?

 The Exam takes place three times a year: in May, August and December.
 The upcoming exam dates for the next three years are available online.
-These dates are set by the Ministry of Education.
+These dates are set by MESRS.
 Champlain College cannot under any circumstances change the date or time of the exam.
 Students who miss the exam must write it on the next date when it is offered.
 The Exam takes place at Champlain College.

 Students must arrive at the Exam by 8:15 a.m.
 The Exam begins at 8:30 a.m.

-Are special measures available to students with particular needs?
+Are special measures available to students requiring adapted support?

-Students with a documented special need requiring accommodations must make the request in person to Marie Pupo, Coordinator for Students with Special Needs.
-You can make an appointment with her in Student Services or by emailing her at firstname.lastname@example.org.
+Students requiring accommodations must make the request to an Adapted Services Counsellor.
+You can make an appointment in Student Services.

 Can I re-write the Exam if I fail?